cite-architecture/citedownmgr/testdata/testset5/subdir2/subdir3/index.md

-Single md file in subdirectory without toc.txt
+File in sub-sub directory with identical name to a file in another directory.